 She writes an ongoing personal essay series in Entropy Magazine’s Food Section.
 Dining with a Cursed Bloodline: is a series of autobiographical personal essays investigating sumptuous food, the goings on of a tight-knit Reno family, and queer disabled survival during the Trumpocalypse.
 A widowed witch with Schizoaffective Disorder, anxiety and PTSD explores her world through food, from Cherry Clafouti’s from her backyard tree to traditional Italian Christmas cookies.
-Appearing the last Monday of every month.
+Appearing the last Monday of the month.

 Her 2009 Frisco Disco debut Jet Set Desolate, now a millennial period piece, is available at Amazon and on on downloadable ebook pdf here.
-Lorazepam and the Valley of Skin: Extrapolations on Los Angeles/730910-2155 is available at valeveil.
-Golden State 2017: The Best New Writing from California is available from Amazon.
-Haunting Muses is available from Amazon.
-Writing the Walls Down: A Convergence of LGBTQ Voices is available from Trans-Genre Press.
-“Lexapro Diary: Events of January 22, 2007 is available from Moonchaps.
+Her books of poetry and list collaborating with a Swedish poet, Lorazepam and the Valley of Skin: Extrapolations on Los Angeles/730910-2155 is available at valeveil.
+The anthology, Golden State 2017: The Best New Writing from California is available from Amazon.
+The anthology, Haunting Muses is available from Amazon.
+The anthology,Writing the Walls Down: A Convergence of LGBTQ Voices is available from Trans-Genre Press.
+The digital chapbook, “Lexapro Diary: Events of January 22, 2007 is readable at Moonchaps.

 Thank you for tuning in.